m-at1/Allure/README.md

 end
 ```

-## 🎭 Model-View-Controller Architecture: via Actors
+## 🎭 Ideal game architecture: AllureActor + AllureMVC
--  Alloy induces an MVC architecture approach with a custom refabrication of Actors: recreated for the better of control and opportunity.
+-  Allure induces an MVC architecture approach with a custom refabrication of Actors: recreated for the better of control and opportunity.
    </br>The game's structure is then as follows:</br>

     * ### **Clientside**